sylvain-01/Python_Apps/README.md

 # Python project folder

-Contains some games & apps coded in Python
+Mix of games & apps i created.
+All coded in Python using pycharm IDE on Linux/Ubuntu OS.

 Games include: